alemohamad/ci-skew-picture/readme.md

 ## About this helper

-This CodeIgniter's helper transforms pictures.
+This CodeIgniter's helper transforms the picture according to points, depending on the parameters given for the horizontal and the vertical lines.

 Its usage is recommended for CodeIgniter 2 or greater.